santisoler/lapis2019-afonso-homework/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/santisoler/lapis2019-afonso-homework/master)

-This repo contains a Jupyter notebook that performs the tasks left as homework by Juan Afonso on the LAPIS 2019 School.
+This repo contains the Jupyter notebooks that perform the tasks left as homework by Juan Afonso on the LAPIS 2019 School.

 It contains:

-- `Solution to Homework.ipynb`: Jupyter notebook with the solutions to the homework.
-- `data.mat`: Matlab data file containing measured GPR arrival times.
+- `01.
+MTMIS Multiple Try Metropolis Independent Sampler.ipynb`: Jupyter notebook that implements a simple Multiple Try Metropolis Independent Sampler.
+- `02.
+Parallel Tempering with Multiple Chains.ipynb`: Jupyter notebook that implements a simple Parallel Tempering with multiple chains.
+- `03.
+Non linear inverse problem.ipynb`: Jupyter notebook that
+  creates a synthetic model from a non linear forward model and perform an MCMC inversion to recover the first one.
 - `environment.yml`: Configuration file for creating Anaconda environment.

+All notebooks have been written by
+[Santiago Soler](https://github.com/santisoler) and
+[Sebastian Correa-Otto](https://github.com/sacaliza)
-The `Solution to Homework.ipynb` notebook has been written by [Santiago Soler](https://github.com/santisoler) and [Sebastian Correa-Otto](https://github.com/sacaliza) in order to pass the LAPIS 2019 assignments.
+in order to pass the LAPIS 2019 assignments.